chriskpeterson/vuepress2/docs/topicevaluation.md

 # Topic evaluation

-_I thought it would be a good idea to provide a few samples of rewrites to demonstrate how I think through topic writing._
+_I thought it would be a good idea to provide a few samples of rewrites to show my thought process._

 ## Sample 1